streamlit/streamlit/e2e_playwright/README.md

 ## Other Tips & Tricks

 - If a test isn't compatible with a specific browser, you can use the `@pytest.mark.skip_browser("firefox")` decorator to skip it.
+- `assert_snapshot` is a none-waiting assertion.
+This can potentially lead to some flakiness if an element hasn't fully loaded yet.
+Make sure that you have some waiting checks before calling `assert_snapshot` if necessary (this depends on a case by case basis).
+- Every dedicated test file requires to start a new Streamlit app server during our CI run.
+Therefore, it is more time efficient to **group tests into more high-level test scripts** (e.g. based on a command) instead of splitting it into many smaller test scripts.
+- **Minimize the number of pixels to test** for better time efficiency and less flakiness.
+E.g instead of doing fullscreen tests, only screenshot the relevant part.
+And try to not add redundant screenshot tests for that are just testing the same scenarios.
 - If you want to run tests in slow-motion, you can specify the [`--slowmo` parameter](https://playwright.dev/python/docs/test-runners#configure-slow-mo).
 Useful so that you can see what is going on.
 E.g., to run a test locally in slow-mo with video recording
     ```bash
     cd e2e_playwright
     pytest name_of_the_test.py -s --video on --slowmo 500
     ```
-- `assert_snapshot` is a none-waiting assertion.
-This can potentially lead to some flakiness if an element hasn't fully loaded yet.
-Make sure that you have some waiting checks before calling `assert_snapshot` if necessary (this depends on a case by case basis).
-- Every dedicated test file requires to start a new Streamlit app server during our CI run.
-Therefore, it is more time efficient to group tests into more high-level test scripts (e.g. based on a command) instead of splitting it into many smaller test scripts.
 - You can run your test with **specific Streamlit config options** by adding and using a module-scoped fixture marked with `@pytest.mark.early` in your test file:
   ```python
   @pytest.fixture(scope="module")